unitaryfund/mitiq/docs/source/examples/cirq-ibmq-backends.md

 2. Run the circuit.
 3. Convert from raw measurement statistics (or a different output format) to an expectation value.

-For information on how to define more advanced executors, see the {ref}`Executors <guide/executors/executors>` section of the Mitiq user guide.
+For information on how to define more advanced executors, see the {doc}`../guide/executors` section of the Mitiq user guide.

 We define the executor function in the following code block.
 Because we are using IBMQ backends, we first load our account.